Domes over curves: Introduction

 \begin{question}[Kenyon, see~$\S$\ref{ss:finrem-Ken}] Is every integral closed curve $\ga\ssu\rr^3$ spanned by a unit triangulation?
 In other words, can every such~$\ga$ be domed? \end{question}

 For example, the unit square and the (unit sided) regular pentagon can be domed by a regular pyramid with triangular faces.
 Of course, there is no such simple construction for a regular heptagon.
-Perhaps, surprisingly, the answer to Kenyon's question is negative in general.
+Perhaps surprisingly, the answer to Kenyon's question is negative in general.

 A $3$-dimensional \emph{unit rhombus} is a closed curve \ts $\rho\ssu \rr^3$ \ts with four edges of unit length.
-This is a $2$-parameter family of space quadrilaterals $\rho(a,b)$ parameterized by the \emph{diagonals}~$a$ and~$b$, defined as distances between pairs of opposite vertices.
+The unit rhombi form a $2$-parameter family of space quadrilaterals $\rho(a,b)$ parametrized by the \emph{diagonals}~$a$ and~$b$, defined as distances between pairs of opposite vertices.

 \begin{thm} Let \ts $\rho(a,b)\ssu \rr^3$ \ts be a unit rhombus with diagonals $a,b>0$.
 Suppose $\rho(a,b)$ can be domed.
 Then there is a nonzero polynomial \ts $P\in \qqq[x,y]$, such that \ts $P(a^2,b^2)=0$. \end{thm}